 What Is Trade Data?

 A municipal security trade or transaction represents a purchase-sale contract for the transfer of a municipal security from one party to another.
-The MSRB collects information about transactions in municipal securities from the dealers that effect the transactions.
+Dealers that effect transactions report to the MSRB trade details, including the trade date and time, price at which the trade was executed, quantity transacted and more.

 Learn more about trade data and pricing here.